 In 35.1, the description for the GLK-GCR Parameter Set element is not complete.
 Please include a condition or conditions about when the parameter is present.

 In 37.37, the description for the GLK-GCR Parameter Set element is not complete.
 Please include a condition or conditions about when the parameter is present.

+I’m referring this to the author of that text to see what he recommends.

 Other than that, the consistency requirements and the primitive patterns are fine.
 Note that there is no status code.